 From Zen:

-An invitation to follow your instincts
+An invitation to follow your own instinct

 Aspects of intuitive action